-Knowledge Cr Co Comprehension Criteria Application Criteria Assessment Criteria (MQF 1) Criteria (MQF Assessment 2) Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) K-1.
+Knowledge Comprehension Criteria Application Criteria Assessment Assessm Criteria (MQF 1) Criteria (M Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) K-1.
 Name the elements required to create good first impressions with customers when selling a product.
 K-1.
-List the verbal and not verbal communication skills needed when dealing with customer skills employees should master to satisfy customers' C-1.
+List the verbal and verbal communica skills neede when dealing with customers when selling a product. skills employees should master to satisfy customers' C-1.
 Describe different complaints that customers might have in a fashion and textiles environment.
 C-1.
 Explain strategies used in dealing with customer complaints in a fashion and textiles environment.
 C-1.
 Discuss strategies in dealing with a given customer complaint in a fashion and textiles environment.
 A-1.
 Prepare yourself to meet a complaining customer in a given fashion and textiles situation.
 A-1.
 Use appropriate verbal and nonverbal communication skills when dealing with a customer.
 A-1.
 Deal effectively with a customer complaint related to fashion and textiles.